mantoni/glob-events.js/README.md

 - `invoke(iterator, scope)`: Invokes the functions returned by an iterator on the given `scope` with the arguments from `scope.args`.
 This function is internally used by `emit`.
+- `isInternalEvent(event)`: Returns `true` if the given event is an internal event.
+These are the "error" event, the add and remove events and the configured internal events.

 ### Options